artefactual-labs/atom-migration-helpers/PROCESS.md

 - Optionally converts Windows-1252 encoded data into UTF-8
 - Optionally sorts row data, before it’s output as CSV, by level of description (highest level to lowest level) or a developer-defined sorting criteria
-- Writes transformed CSV output in a series of files with a fixed number rows each (1000 by default) in order to avoid running out of memory during large imports
-Can conditionally ignore rows
+- Writes transformed CSV output in a series of files with a fixed number rows each (1000 by default) in order to avoid running out of memory during large imports can conditionally ignore rows

 Some documentation of these classes exists (https://wiki.accesstomemory.org/Resources/CSV_transformation) but it's likely